About Beth Jucovy and Faculty

 Beth also danced for a decade with Andrew Jannetti and Dancers, performing frequently at many NYC venues.
 She was a soloist with the Downtown Ballet Company for six years, as well as with Ameridance International, a jazz dance company based in Munich, Germany.
 She is an Isadora Duncan dance specialist trained since childhood by Julia Levien and she studied as a child with Anna Duncan as well.
 Beth had also worked extensively with Anna Sokolow.
 She has received critical acclaim in the major NY papers as well as abroad for her performances.

-Aside from teaching at her studio Children Dancing (30th year!), Beth has been teaching Ballet, Duncan, Jazz dance and Nickolaus Body-conditioning classes for Great Neck Continuing Education since January 2015 and she teaches Creative Dance/Pre-ballet at the Silverstein Hebrew Academy in Great Neck.
+Aside from teaching at her studio Children Dancing (30th year!), Beth has been teaching Ballet, Duncan, Jazz dance and Nickolaus Body-conditioning classes for Great Neck Continuing Education since January 2015.
 Beth had been dance educator at the Dalton School in Manhattan teaching the kindergarten Creative Dance program 2003- 2013.

 Beth is a freelance dance teaching artist and a Lincoln Center Aesthetic Education trained teaching artist, working with Tilles Center since 2000.
 She has presented workshops in many LI schools as well as professional development workshops for teachers and teaching artists through this program.
 From 1997-2005, Beth was a dance educator in the NYC public school system.
 She had also been a ballet instructor at USDAN Center for the Performing and Creative Arts in Huntington.